coderforlife/py-seg-tools/README.txt

 as 3 digits with leading zeros or just %d for the number.
 The basename must include the file extension.
 By using an extension besides png or mha the file format will be different.

+--- Conversion to MRC stack: png2mrc and mha2png ---
+When writing an MRC you supply many input files before you give the output MRC file.
+The input files can be different file types (as long as they are all supported by the current reader: SciPy/PIL or SimpleITK).
+Additionally, you can use inputs that have glob-like syntax (e.g. folder/*.png, [0-9][0-9].png, etc).